andreafalletti/hyprland-/FAQ.md

 ### How do I change my wallpaper?
 Install hyprpaper, swaybg or any other wlroots-compatible wallpaper utility.

+### How do I mirror a screen?
+Mirroring isn't *officially* supported, it's technically a bug, but it works.
+Make sure the screen you want mirrored is the same resolution as the source.

+Then, just make them overlap in the layout, e.g. making the primary monitor at 0x0 and the mirrored one on 0x0 as well.

+That creates an issue though, as the mirrored output also *has* to have an active workspace, and usually will be annoyingly taking 2,3 etc, while making them unreachable.
+An easy fix is to assign e.g. `workspace=MIRROREDSCREEN,name:unused` and never use it.

 ### How heavy is this?
 Not that much heavier than Xorg.
 If you want maximum performance, consider turning off the blur and animations.